JBGelsenorJ/GenesisEngine/README.md

  - Game Object: There are six primitives available to be created at any time.
 These are: Cube, Plane, Cylinder, Sphere, Cone and Pyramid.
 These are duplicated, the firsts are generated automatically and have no texture coordinates and the ones marked with FBX will be loaded from FBX files and will have texture coordinates.

- - About: Get the pages where the project is held in GitHub and get more information about the engine.